 Welcome to the Speleotrove flying weather analyses.
-I (Mike Cowlishaw ») created these to help answer questions such as:
+I (Mike Cowlishaw ») created these web pages to help answer questions such as:

-The emphasis here is for light aircraft, microlights, ultralights, paramotors, powered parachutes, etc., and in particular for flying under visual flight rules (VFR »).
+The emphasis here is for light aircraft, microlights, ultralights, paramotors, model aircraft, etc., and in particular for flying under visual flight rules (VFR »).
 Only locations in the UK are available.

 Click on the name of a station in the summary table below to see an analysis of the data for that station.
 The analysis shown will be for the 10:00–12:00 time slot.
 You can change the time slot (or choose ‘any-hour’ or ‘all-day’) while viewing the analysis.